 Sudden Expensive Purchases

-If it’s out of character for your partner to begin to make large purchases, especially using your checking accounts, this should raise a red flag.
-Your spouse may intend to sell the items later and keep the profits, leaving you without your share of the marital cash.
+Take note if your partner begins to make unusual purchases, especially large ones, using the checking account.
+He or she may intend to sell the items later and keep the profits, leaving you without your share of the marital cash.

 Bank Statements Disappear

-If one day you notice bank statements no longer come in the mail, there is a chance the address on the account has been changed to hide something nefarious.
-People sometimes do this to try to reduce detection that money is being diverted from a joint account to a secret account held only by one spouse.
+If you no longer receive bank statements, there is a chance the address on the account has been changed to hide something nefarious.
+We’ve seen people do this in an effort to hide that money is being diverted from a joint account to a secret account held only by one spouse.

 Complains About a Salary Decrease

-Often times a spouse will say they have received a sizable pay cut when, in fact, they haven’t.
-This lie allows them to side money over time so they don’t have to lose some of it to you in the divorce.
+Oftentimes a spouse will say they have received a sizable pay cut when, in fact, they haven’t.
+This lie allows them to set aside money over time so they don’t have to lose some of it to you in the divorce.

 Reports Bad Investments

 Your spouse may tell you they made some bad investments and lost a considerable amount of money.
-This is a sign a spouse is trying to mislead you so the divorce settlement goes is in their favor.
+They may be trying to mislead you so the divorce settlement goes in their favor.